jepstein-eagle/adaptable/packages/adaptable/readme/Functions/calculated_column_function.md

 We plan in future releases to enable drag and drop so that you can more easily reference other columns when creating a Custom Column Expression.

 ### Writing a Calculated Column Expression
+There is not currently a GUI to help you write Calculated Column Expressions - though we do have one very soon.

+So for the time being they need to be written by hand.

-> If you want to refer to other columns in the Expression you need to reference them as Col("ColumnName"). (e.g. Col("Bid").
-You can use either the column's field name (the private identifier for the column used by the underlying grid - e.g. Col("orderId") ) or its Friendly Name (the Caption displayed for the Column in the Header row - e.g. Col("Order ID") ).
+The key thing to remember is that the way to refer to other columns in the Expression is as Col("ColumnName"). (e.g. Col("Bid").

+> You can use either the column's field name (the private identifier for the column used by the underlying grid - e.g. Col("orderId") ) or its Friendly Name (the Caption displayed for the Column in the Header row - e.g. Col("Order ID") ).

 ## UI Elements